edm92/TextSeer/README.md

 > TextSeer process tools provides a collection of functions and tools for use on process effect accumulation.
 Initial development was conducted by researchers at the University of Wollongong and has contributed to PhD and Masters projects.

 Please note that the codebase has been updated substantially.
-To run
 ```
-    ant run
+    mvn build?
+Need to test
 ```

 Basic users: